MEd, Curriculum Studies

 Add a Field

-The MEd-CS Literacy Specialist is 30-credit online track and partnership between the Curriculum Studies and Special Education Departments that prepares literacy specialists to ensure all students achieve their maximum potentials as readers, writers, listeners, speakers, and practitioners of 21st Century literacies (e.g., digital, media, visual, critical) based on both International Literacy and Dyslexia Association Standards for Reading Professionals.
-The track may be used to add the field, Literacy Specialist, to a Hawai‘i Standard or Advanced Teaching License.
-Graduates may also receive a Literacy Leader Graduate Certificate, which appears on program completers’ transcripts.
+The MEd-CS Literacy Specialist is 30-credit online program that prepares literacy specialists to ensure all students achieve their maximum potentials as readers, writers, listeners, speakers, and practitioners of 21st Century literacies (e.g., digital, media, visual, critical) based on the International Literacy Association Standards for Literacy Professionals.
+The track may be used to add Literacy Specialist to a Hawai‘i Standard or Advanced Teaching License.
+Graduates may also receive a Literacy Specialist Graduate Certificate, which appears on program completers’ transcripts.
 (The graduate certificate may also be taken separately.)

 Who should consider this program